If you’re considering divorce, it is natural to hesitate. Emotional upheaval and increased conflict may seem inevitable.

 Among the advantages of collaborative divorce are the following:

 - Collaborative divorce can save time and legal costs if you and your spouse can have productive discussions.

 - Couples have the flexibility to decide the schedule.

-- If you and your spouse are able to reach an agreement, it can help avoid bitterness and hard feelings.
+- If you and your spouse can reach an agreement, it can help avoid bitterness and hard feelings.